unisys12/ftpta/src/services/frustrated.md

 -	A shopping list of items tailored for your companion.
 -   A clicker for training new cues
 -	Text and email communication.

-{% include "components/service_requirements.md" %}

-> Schedule a free Discovery Call with us so that we can discuss your families
-> unique situation in more detail.
-{% include "components/discovery_call.html" %}